 When a document is part of a Collection, you'll see the Collection on the search result.

-You can click on the Collection label to see what else is in it.
 You can also filter by Collection using the filters under the search box or use the search operator

 View all collections across your company